compactd/compactd/ReadMe.md

 ## Features

+ - Scan any download folder (no neeed for a specific format like Plex)
  - Finder-like columns for browsing library
  - Fuzzy finder for searching library
+ - Library reorganization (moving an album to a different artist)
+ - Hidding and removing track (only from the database) from library
  - Streaming music
  - Music transcoding on-the-fly
  - Hotkey controls (J, K, L, Ctrl+P)